-Public notice for aspects of the ASR pilot project was carried out by SCWD and the Santa Cruz City Council prior to initiating ASR project pilot tests.
-For the full-scale ASR project, public noticing is anticipated to occur through compliance with the California Environmental Quality Act (CEQA) for any facilities or plans associated with the project, as part of development of a Groundwater Storage Supplement to permit the storage of water from the City's water rights in the Basin that is required by the State Water Resources Control Board and through publically noticed discussions of the proposed project at City Water Commission and City Council meetings.
+Public notice for aspects of the ASR pilot project was carried out by SCWD and the Santa Cruz City Council prior to initiating of the ASR project pilot tests (SCWD 2018).
+For the full-scale ASR project, public noticing is anticipated to occur through compliance with the California Environmental Quality Act (CEQA) for any facilities or plans associated with the project, as part

-The Department of Water Resources designates the Basin 3-001 as in a state of critical overdraft.
+The Department of Water Resources designates the Santa Cruz Mid-County Basin (Basin 3-001 (DWR 2016)) as a high priority basin in critical overdraft (DWR 2019).
 To respond both to the state's designation and to the Basin's condition, which has been a high priority focus of local agencies for decades, in 2015 the City and the Soquel Creek Water District entered into the Cooperative Monitoring/Adaptive Groundwater Management Agreement.
 This agreement sets limits for each agency's use of groundwater under normal and drought conditions.
 Basin pumping limits in this agreement were specifically intended to support stabilizing basin drawdown and restoring and maintaining protective groundwater levels at the coast.
-Work done as part of the development of the GSP indicates that groundwater levels have recovered from critically low levels identified in the 1980s.
-However, seawater intrusion exists in several locations and remains a significant threat to regional groundwater supplies as groundwater levels at five of the Basin's 13 key coastal monitoring wells remain below protective elevations.
-In 2018, groundwater levels declined from 0.4 feet to 4.0 feet from all-time highs recorded in Water Year 2017.
+Work done as part of that agreement, along with work done as part of ongoing groundwater management for the Basin indicates that groundwater levels have improved.
+However, seawater intrusion exists in some locations throughout the basin and remains a significant threat to regional groundwater supplies as groundwater levels at five of the Basin's 13 key coastal monitoring wells remain below protective elevations including the Soquel Point Medium well in the SCWD area.
+In 2018, groundwater levels declined between 0.4 feet to 4.0 feet from all-time highs recorded in Water Year 2017.
 ASR, if withdrawals are carefully managed, may help to increase groundwater levels and reduce the threat of further seawater intrusion into the Basin.

 As part of its efforts to update and align its water rights on the San Lorenzo River to incorporate fish flow requirements and provide additional operational flexibility, the SCWD has initiated a water rights change process with the State Water Resources Control Board (State Water Board).
 No additional water rights are being requested.
 SCWD is also working with the State Water Board to obtain the necessary Groundwater Storage Supplement for an ASR project in the Basin.
 An Environmental Impact Report is being developed to comply with CEQA and updated water rights and petitions are expected to be noticed for public comment before the end of calendar year 2019.
 Upon completion of the CEQA water rights process, and any necessary ASR CEQA process for a full-scale project, the Santa Cruz Water Commission and the City Council take actions to certify the CEQA work and approve projects.
-Any additional permitting for facilities would be completed as needed.